jorop/landscaping-docs/docs/props.md

 1) `Select` a Shapefile  (to reset the input simply close the Landscaping tab and open it again)

-2) Define what should be generated along the lines of the imported Shapefile: select `Spline Mesh` or `Actor` or `Paint Layer / Deform Landscape` from the dropdown. then open the dialog with the button right below the dropdown.
+2) Define what should be generated along the lines of the imported Shapefile: select `Spline Mesh` or `Actor` or `Paint Layer / Deform Landscape` or `Landscape Spline` from the dropdown. then open the dialog with the button right below the dropdown.

 ![Landscaping Props](_media/ue4_landscaping_shapefile_import.jpg)